Discriminants of Fields Generated by Polynomials of Given Height: Preparations

 we define

 For an integer $m\ge 1$, we denote

 and consider certain mixed exponential and character sums with polynomials.
 Bounds of these sums underly our approach via the square-sieve method.

-We emphasise that our bound saves $p$ against the trivial bound, while an immediate application of the classical Weil bound (see, for example,~\cite[Theorem~11.23]{IwKow}) saves only $p^{1/2}$.
+We emphasise that our bounds in Lemmas~\ref{lem:CharSum p large n} and~\ref{lem:CharSum p} below save $\max\{p^{(n-1)/4}, p\}$ against the trivial bound, while an immediate application of the classical Weil bound (see, for example,~\cite[Theorem~11.23]{IwKow}) saves only $p^{1/2}$.
 The existence of such a bound is quite remarkable since the discriminant $\Disc{f}$, as a polynomial in the coefficients of $f$, is highly singular: its locus of singularity is of co-dimension one, see~\cite[Section~4]{Shp2}.
+In particular, this means that the result of Katz~\cite{Katz} does not apply, while the result of Rojas-Le{\'o}n~\cite{Ro-Le} does not give any advantage over the direct application of the Weil bound~\cite[Theorem~11.23]{IwKow}, which saves $p^{1/2}$ over the trivial bound.
+Instead we recall the following bound obtained independently by Bienvenu and L{\^e}~\cite[Theorem~1]{BiLe} and Porritt~\cite[Theorem~1]{Por}.